mmfausnaugh/tica/README.md

 If you have python 3.9 or higher, you can instead use `virtualenv` or a similar environment manager.

-Next, you will need to clone the TICA repository to get the calibration files, so you should install from here:
+Next, you will need to clone the TICA repository to get the calibration models, so you should install from here:

   ```
   git clone https://tessgit.mit.edu/tica/tica.git